 Jacquie Carroll, Ed.D., AFC® from nonprofit AccessLex Institute walks through how to develop financial resiliency – an important skill for navigating uncertain times.
-The Virtual Office Hours series connects you with experts to help you thrive as law student and prepare for life
+The Virtual Office Hours series connects you with experts to help you thrive as a law student and prepare for

 How does your true spending compare with your spending plan?
 Will you have a paid internship?
 Summer associate position?
 Taking the bar exam?
 Get tips to "stay on track" and prepare for the summer ahead.
 This Virtual Office Hour Session is with Jennifer DiSanza.

 Filing taxes as a student comes with a unique set of challenges.
 We’re here to help!
 This Virtual Office Hours session is with Ashley Norwood-Struppa, AFC®.
 Ashley is a Regional Manager of the Northeast at the AccessLex Center for Education and Financial Capability.